symfony/symfony-docs/book/installation.rst

     configuration (e.g. commonly httpd.conf or apache2.conf for Apache) and setting its user to be the same as your CLI user (e.g. for Apache, update the ``User`` and ``Group`` values).

+    Be careful, this option is not recommended on production environments for security reasons as a compromise server would give to the hacker the same privileges than this user.

     **2. Using ACL on a system that supports chmod +a (MacOS X)**